OmooLab/Omoospace/docs/omoospace.md

 !!! note

-    Categorizing and renaming are not fun works, so storing external source data directly into `ExternalData` is recommended unless you can ensure files under `Contents` | `SourceFiles` are strict to the rules.
+    Categorizing and renaming are not fun, so storing external source data directly into `ExternalData` is recommended unless you can ensure files under `Contents` | `SourceFiles` are strict to the rules.

 #### Access to own resource library contents by creating soft links in it.